tcaselli/generics-utils/README.md

 Generics utils consists in a unique utility class for dealing with java generics.
 Here are its capabilities :

-### Get actual Types a class has used to implement a given interface
+### Get actual generic types a class has used to implement a given interface

 Example, super simple but it works with any hierarchy of classes provided that ClassA1 implements InterfaceA1 somehow :
 ```java